THE WORLD OF CLASS

 a throne-like wicker chair, having her hair styled by her slaves.
 Detail from the side of a family tomb monument in Neumagen.
 Trier, Landesmuseum.

 - Isidora: mummy portrait of a woman dressed in costly fabrics and jewels that indicate her wealth and social standing.
 Her name (Gift of Isis) is written in Greek on one side of her head.
 Painted linen on wood.
 Roman, from Egypt, 100-110 CE.
 Malibu, Getty Villa.

-- Mineia, a benefactress of Poseidonia (Paestum) and daughter and widow of leading citizens, was honored in an unusual way by her local Senate with a small bronze coin.
-On its obverse is the head of Venus or Mineia, inscribed MINEIA M[arci] F[ilia]; its reverse contains the image of a 3-storey
+- Mineia, a major benefactress of Poseidonia (Paestum) and daughter and widow (her husband was Gaius Cocceius Flaccus) of leading citizens, honored in an unusual way by her local Senate with a small bronze coin (semis).
+The obverse shows a female head (Mineia?
+Juno Moneta?) inscribed MINEIA M[arci] F[ilia] (London, British Museum).
+On the reverse (Berlin, Bode Museum) is an image of a 3-storey

-building, probably the basilica in the local forum financed by Mineia, inscribed PS [for Paestum/Poseidonia?] on the left and S[enatus] C[onsulto] (by decree of the Senate) on the right.
+building, probably the basilica in the local forum financed by Mineia; it is inscribed PS [for Poseidonia?] on the left and S[enatus] C[onsulto] (by decree of the Senate) on the right.
 Minted in Paestum.
 Late 1st century BCE.
-London, British Museum.

 - Volusia Cornelia, a wealthy member of the senatorial class (possibly the daughter of the consul in 56 CE Q. Volusius Saturninus), was a donor to the theater situated between her luxurious family villa and the Sanctuary of Diana at Nemi.
 This honorary plaque with decorative handles (tabula ansata) was mounted on the frons scenae of the building in gratitude for her restoration of the theater(AE 1932.68).
 Mid 1st century CE.
 Rome, Terme Diocleziano.